Flamewerk/Core/flamewerk/Content/en/new-page.md

 ---
 :ComponentsReference

-:ComponentsMessage

 ::BlocksProseContentCenter
-# Nuxt3 Production Template
+# This is a new Page

 ::